skimQ52/skImage-processor/README.md

 **Reflecting:**
 Clicking the Reflect button of the left button-bar will open the Reflecting window.
 Then, users can choose either to reflect Horizontally or Vertically.
-For example, if the Vertical operation was selected, our cat.jpg flips upside down!

 **Scaling:**